webqit/oohtml/explainer.md

 **Content**

-A slot can have default content that renders before slotting takes place.
+Normally, a slot can have default content that renders before slotting takes place.
 But this content can instead be defined as a new set of *partials* that can be *implemented* by slotted elements.
-So we have the slot element acting as the *template* and the slotted element as the *implementation block*.
+This time, the slot element gets to act as the *template* and the slotted element as the *implementation block*.
 (In the light/shadow paradigm, this is the slot element acting as an element's *Light DOM* and the slotted element as its *Shadow DOM*.)

-To implement a slot, a *partial* would set its `template` attribute to the keyword *slot* instead of pointing to an actual template.
+To implement a slot, a *partial* would set its `template` attribute to the keyword `@slot` instead of pointing to an actual template.

 ```html
 <html>